tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ## Change Log

-### 1.0.14
+### 1.2.15

-This release fixes a number of important issues.
+This release wraps up a number of important issues.

-- Fix problem with cloud cover data sometimes being missing when stepping though the hours of the day.
+- Fixed problem with cloud cover data sometimes being missing when stepping though the hours of the day.
-- Fix problem with synchronization with the time shown on the slider.
+- Fixed problem with synchronization with the time shown on the slider.
+- Updating of soaring parameters has been optimized.
-- Tooltips now work properly on mobile
+- Tooltips now work properly on mobile.
+- The "clouds" layer is automatically selected when the SoarCalc is opened.

 ### 1.0.11